 The store was packed for its grand opening.
 Many customers stopped to take pictures of the flag.

 It had been a long time coming.

-The store's manager says they worked with the city for about a year before the flag was finally approved last week.
+The store's manager says they worked with the city for about a year before

 "I think we had a great partnership with the city and we worked together to achieve a common goal at the end of the day," said David Hildebrandt, the store's general manager.
 "The city of Georgetown's here to put themselves on the map, and this flag certainly does that, as well as for us."